AmirShitrit/L21/PROMPTS.md

 ## Prompt 7
 In a new file, write a function that trains a classification model, based on the 3 groups of irises, using Naive Bayes with ONLY NumPy.

+## Prompt 8
+In a new file, write a function that does the same training, but this time, using SKLearn.